oraclown/lottery-v1/README.md

 winner_idx = random_choice("fakeblockhashstr", len(ticket_buyers))
 print("winner", ticket_buyers[winner_idx])
 ```
+From the above stackexchange link: `..the first letter is more influential than the second..`

+^This might not apply because the distribution of characters within the block hash itself is random, so it doesn't matter if the characters near the beginning of the hash are more likely to influence the random choice.
+Could test this by making a plot of random choices and orders of characters in a hash string.

 Why a [simpler way](https://stackoverflow.com/questions/33809770/hash-function-that-can-return-a-integer-range-based-on-string) doesn't work?
 Not sure.
 Onwards.

+The `random_choice` algo I'll use first will probably just be `blockhash % num_ticket_buyers`.

 That's it.
 Keep it simple and maybe improve in a later version...

+Thanks @heavychain for all the help!